Annual events – Artists at Home

 A long established tradition of Open Studios in west London

-If you’re at all interested in art and you live in west London, one of the nicest things to do in the summer is to spend a happy weekend wandering around visiting artists in their homes and looking at their work.
+If you are at all interested in art and you live in west London, one of the nicest things to do in the summer is to spend a happy weekend wandering around visiting artists in their homes and looking at their work.

 Glass by Francesca-Boyd; necklace by Felicity Gail

-To help you find your way round, each year Artists At Home publish their studio guide in the form of a colourful little booklet which you can pick up in many of the shops in Chiswick.
-They also show the map of all the participating artists’ studios – as many as 60 locations – on their website.
+To help you find your way round, each year Artists At Home publish their studio guide with a map of all the participating artists’ studios – as many as 60 locations showing the work of 100 artists – on their website.
 The studio guide will help you narrow the field of interest and personalise your very own art trail.

 Photographs: Mary Fedden and Julian Trevelyan